2 Clarke Drive

 [The drugs] have relatively similar response rates when you compare across trials, [although we are not really supposed to [do that].
-The only other factor that I [would highlight] would be the phase 3 randomized data supporting the use of enfortumab vedotin [from] the phase 3 EV-302 trial [NCT04223856] that were presented during the 2021 Genitourinary Cancers Symposium [ASCO GU].
+The only other factor that I [would highlight] would be the randomized data supporting the use of enfortumab vedotin [from] the phase 3 EV-302 trial [NCT04223856] that were presented during the 2021 Genitourinary Cancers Symposium.
 Results showed that [the agent] does have a survival advantage, [instead of] just having the response rate as the main driver for efficacy.
-That helps to strengthen the recommendation for enfortumab vedotin.
+That helps strengthen the recommendation for enfortumab vedotin.

-For those patients who are eligible for both options, obviously we would love to have head-to-head data to help us make that decision, but I am not sure that we will ever get [that].
-A poster from a group out of Memorial Sloan Kettering [presented] at ASCO GU looked at patients with FGFR alterations who had received both agents.
+For those patients who are eligible for both options, obviously we would love to have head-to-head data to help us make that decision, but I am not sure that we will ever get [those].
+A poster from a group out of Memorial Sloan Kettering Cancer Center [presented] at the same meeting looked at patients with FGFR alterations who had received both agents.
 [Results] suggested a slight benefit to receiving erdafitinib before enfortumab vedotin.
 However, this was a very small, single-institution study, so it is hard to make any big conclusions.

 The most promising combination that is currently being investigated is enfortumab vedotin and pembrolizumab [Keytruda].
-A phase 2 trial [NCT03288545 demonstrated an] incredible response rate of 71% in the first-line setting with this combination in patients with metastatic urothelial carcinoma.
-Currently, the ongoing phase 3 EV-302 trial [NCT04223856] is comparing enfortumab vedotin plus pembrolizumab with standard-of-care chemotherapy in the frontline setting.
+A phase 2 trial [NCT03288545] demonstrated an incredible response rate of 71% in the first-line setting with this combination in patients with metastatic urothelial carcinoma.
+Currently, the ongoing phase 3 EV-302 trial is comparing enfortumab vedotin plus pembrolizumab with standard-of-care chemotherapy in the frontline setting.
 We currently have the trial open at the University of Virginia, and several patients have enrolled; I am very excited about that.
 A response rate of 71% in this disease is unheard of.
-To see that in the phase 2 data is really promising.
+To see that in the phase 2 setting is really promising.

-The 2 biomarkers that we use in clinical practice would be PD-L1 expression and FGFR mutational status.
-I use the PD-L1 biomarker for patients who are not cisplatin eligible in the frontline setting to help guide my decision on whether they would be better suited to receive carboplatin-based chemotherapy vs immunotherapy.
-For patients who have no or low expression of PD-L1, generally, response rates to PD-1 inhibitors are much lower and [these patients] are much less likely to benefit from at least frontline immunotherapy.
+The 2 biomarkers that we use in practice would be PD-L1 expression and FGFR mutational status.
+I use PD-L1 for patients who are not cisplatin eligible in the frontline setting to help guide my decision on whether they would be better suited to receive carboplatin-based chemotherapy vs immunotherapy.
+For patients who have no or low expression of PD-L1, generally, response rates to PD-1 inhibitors are much lower, and [these patients] are much less likely to benefit from frontline immunotherapy.
 I will generally favor carboplatin/gemcitabine chemotherapy for those patients.

-The phase 3 JAVELIN Bladder 100 [NCT02603432] data, to some degree, challenges that idea in that perhaps we should be giving anyone frontline chemotherapy if we feel they are eligible, whether it be cisplatin- or carboplatin-based, given the fact that we can then move them onto maintenance avelumab [Bavencio].
+The phase 3 JAVELIN Bladder 100 [NCT02603432] data, to some degree, challenge that idea in that perhaps we should be giving anyone frontline chemotherapy if we feel they are eligible, whether it be cisplatin or carboplatin based, given the fact that we can then move them onto maintenance avelumab [Bavencio].
 For the time being, I am still using PD-L1 expression to help guide that decision for cisplatin-ineligible patients.

-FGFR mutational status is important in the second-line metastatic setting or post-platinum metastatic recurrence setting.
+FGFR mutational status is important in the secondline metastatic setting or the postplatinum metastatic recurrence setting.
 Looking for alterations in FGFR2/3 as a marker for response with erdafitinib [is key] in the metastatic setting.
 What is really important with this biomarker is ensuring that you get it early.
 At this point, essentially, every patient who develops metastatic urothelial carcinoma should undergo genomic testing to look for FGFR alterations.
 That test does take time and sometimes there are quality issues, so you may need to resend it or attempt circulating tumor DNA [ctDNA] testing in place of traditional tissue testing to look for the marker.
-You do not want to have to do that if you have a patient who is actively progressing on their first- or second-line of therapy and you are trying to scramble to find out whether they might be eligible for erdafitinib.
+You do not want to have to do that if you have a patient who is actively progressing on their first or second line of therapy and you are trying to scramble to find out whether they might be eligible for erdafitinib.
 That is something that all oncologists should be thinking about doing for their [patients with] newly diagnosed metastatic urothelial carcinoma.